Are you thinking about selling your art online but do not know how to get your art noticed online?

-After you have read the options, take a look at your goals and decide what will be your best option to support your goals.
+After you have read the benefits of each, take a look at your goals and decide what will be your best option to support your objectives.

 Your options are limited if you are going to be using a hosted service.
 But some artists have done very well building an online art business with a hosted service.

 Take a look at Abby Ryan’s blog and see what she has accomplished with Blogger, a hosted service.

-A self-hosted blog will give you more options and you will own it.
-You will have all of the tools available to create a brand exactly the way you envision it to be.
+A self-hosted blog will give you all of the tools needed to create a brand exactly the way you envision it to be.

 Look at Lisa Congdon’s blog to see how she branded her self-hosted site.

 No one answer will be best for everyone.
 You will have to decide what tool will be best for your goals.

 In other words, you create your account and “sign-in” to another website, and from there, you’ll then be able to add new posts for other users to see.

 Pros and Cons for Hosted Sites:

 - It is free.
 If you are just starting out, or you are on a tight budget, this would be a great place to start.

 - Easy to get started.
 Most hosted sites are user-friendly.
 You will need to sign up and start writing.
 They might offer some templates that you can choose from, but they will be limited.

 - You do not need to have a lot of experience to launch a post and publish content.
 Uploading photos and videos are also an easy task.

 - The URL has the name of the free blog site included in it.
 This makes it look less professional and is harder to remember for the visitor.

 http://yourname.blogspot.com vs. http:yourname.com